About Dr. Daniel-MacDougall

 |2002||University of Arizona, Tucson, AZ, USA, BS, Molecular and Cellular Biology|

-Pre-doctoral Fellow, Department of Epidemiology and Surveillance Research, American Cancer Society, Atlanta, GA, 2007 - 2008
+Pre-doctoral fellow, American Cancer Society, Epidemiology and Surveillance Research, Atlanta, GA, 2007 - 2008

 |2018||Leading Mentor in Cancer Prevention, The University of Texas MD Anderson Cancer Center|

 |2018||Early Career Women Faculty Leadership Development, Association of American Medical Colleges|

 |2010||Fellows Award for Research Excellence, National Institutes of Health|